gossi/sparkles-decorators/README.md

 This addon provides decorators for Sparkles/Glimmer components to handle arguments in a nice way.

-[Sparkle Components](https://github.com/rwjblue/sparkles-component) is a wrapper to Glimmer Components to use them in ember projects for early adopters.
+[Sparkle Components](https://github.com/rwjblue/sparkles-component) is a proof-of-concept to Glimmer Components to use them in ember projects for early adopters.

 Installation
 ------------------------------------------------------------------------------